1860 United States presidential election: Trigger for the Civil War

-Lincoln took office on 4 March 1861.
-He took no action against the secessionists in the seven "Confederate" states but also declared that secession had no legal validity and refused to surrender federal property in those states.
+Lincoln took office on March 4, 1861.
+He took no action against the secessionists in the seven "Confederate" states, but also declared that secession had no legal validity and refused to surrender federal property in those states.
 (He also reiterated his opposition to slavery anywhere in the territories.)
-The standoff continued until mid-April, when Confederate President Jefferson Davis ordered Confederate troops to bombard and capture Fort Sumter.
+Preparing to form an army, on 6 March 1861 Davis called for 100,000 volunteers to serve for twelve months.
+The political standoff continued until mid-April, when Davis ordered Confederate troops to bombard and capture Fort Sumter.

 Lincoln then called for troops to put down rebellion, which wiped out the possibility that the crisis could be resolved by compromise.
-Nearly all "conditional Unionists" joined the secessionists.
+Nearly all "conditional Unionists" joined the secessionists, including for example presidential candidate John Bell of the Constitutional Union Party, whose home state of Tennessee was the last to secede.
 The Virginia convention and the reconvened Arkansas convention both declared secession, as did the legislatures of Tennessee and North Carolina; all four states joined the Confederacy.
+Missouri and Kentucky stayed in the United States, but had unrecognized dual governments.

+After the Civil War begun, Douglas then threw his support behind Lincoln and undertook a tour to bolster support for the Union, making visits to Virginia, Ohio and Illinois.
+Douglas declared "There are no neutrals, only patriots and traitors".
+However, three months after Lincoln's inauguration, Douglas contracted typhoid fever and died in Chicago on June 3, 1861.